CS-6381/FinalProject/DesignOfExperiments/Performance-MQ-Blended.md

 # Experiment Configurations

 These are the configurations your program should be ran in.
+Although it is not shown, there should be a separate machine instance for the broker.

 Refer to [MessageSize](./MQ-MessageSize.md) for the content of the messages to be sent.